gaubiago/learning-react/README.md

     <div> { this.state.tags.length === 0 && "Hello world!"; } </div>
     ```
     - truthy vs falsy
   - Or you can create a method (within a React class) that uses JavaScript for doing `if else` statements and returns HTML elements.
-This method is can then be used within the elements being returned in the `render` method.
+This method can then be used within the elements being returned in the `render` method.

 - Handling Events